arifazeem/devops-fortune/README.md

 ####   Deploy Using Terraform

-      The Terrform script will create VPC with 4 subnet.
-2 Subnet will be private
+      The Terrform script will create VPC with 4 subnets.
+2 Subnets will be private be private and 2 subnets will be public.
+      In Private subnet EKS cluster and worker node will be created.
+In public Subnet Bastion VM will be created though which we will be accessing EKS cluster

       Initialize and Apply Terraform Configuration
       cd terraform